perXautomatik/win10improvements/README.md

 - Enables File Explorer tweaks

 ## How to use it?
-First of all you have to download the latest Release.
-Then just simply execute the general.ps1 Powershell script and follow the instructions in the Powershell.
+1. Download the latest Release
+2. Put the [Chocolatey Packages](https://chocolatey.org/packages) into the .mysoftware file
+3. Execute the `general.ps1` file
+4. Watch how it goes

 ## Thanks
 A special thanks to Sycnex for the [Windows 10 Debloater](https://github.com/Sycnex/Windows10Debloater).
 I used some scripts of this project.